-German Brothers Marina, just south of Wyffels Road, is an established local business and important destination along County Road 16.
-Roadside parking is not restricted on Ontario County Road 16 and cars and boat trailers are frequently parked in both shoulders around the marina.
-When the shoulder space is occupied, pedestrians and cyclists are forced into the travel lanes.
+German Brothers Marina, just south of Wyffels Road, is an established local business and important destination along CR 16.
+Roadside parking is not restricted on CR 16 and cars and boat trailers are frequently parked in both shoulders around the marina.
+When the shoulder space is occupied, pedestrians and bicyclists are forced into the travel lanes.
 Sight distances are reduced by parked vehicles.
 Peak season for the marina coincides with peak season for walking and biking, which increases the potential for conflicts.
 The shoulder space is limited, and there is high demand by multiple user groups.

-Re-allocation of the existing right of way space presents some opportunities for shared use of the roadway in the congested segment around the Marina.
+Re-allocation of the existing right of way space presents opportunities for shared use of the roadway in the congested segment around the Marina.